-For the past 30 years, CGIAR centres have been undertaking research in Uganda working closely with the National Agricultural Research Organization (NARO) and its 16 constituent institutes, including the National Crops Resources Research Institute (NaCRRI) and the National Semi-Arid Resources Research Institute (NaSARRI).
-CGIAR first became active in Uganda with the establishment of the International Institute of Tropical Agriculture (IITA) office in Uganda in 1992.
+For the past 30 years, CGIAR centers have been undertaking research in Uganda, working closely with the National Agricultural Research Organization (NARO) and its 16 constituent institutes, including the National Crops Resources Research Institute (NaCRRI) and the National Semi-Arid Resources Research Institute (NaSARRI).
+CGIAR first became active in Uganda with the establishment of the International Institute of Tropical Agriculture (IITA) office in 1992.
 The East African Banana Breeding program was subsequently initiated in 1994 as a collaboration between IITA and NARO (Ortiz, 2001).
-In addition to IITA, five other CGIAR research centres currently have an official presence in Uganda: the International Food Policy and Research Institute (IFPRI), the International Potato Centre (CIP); the Alliance of Bioversity International and CIAT, the International Livestock Research Institute (ILRI) and CIFOR-ICRAF23.
-The International Maize and Wheat Improvement Centre (CIMMYT) and the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) do not have a physical presence in Uganda but work closely with NaCRRI and NaSARRI respectively.
+In addition to IITA, five other CGIAR research centers currently have an official presence in Uganda: the International Food Policy and Research Institute (IFPRI), the International Potato Center (CIP); the Alliance of Bioversity International and CIAT, the International Livestock Research Institute (ILRI), and the Centre for International Forestry Research and World Agroforesty (CIFOR-ICRAF)22.
+The International Maize and Wheat Improvement Center (CIMMYT) and the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) do not have a physical presence in Uganda but work closely with NaCRRI and NaSARRI, respectively.